-The Title I program shall be developed and evaluated in consultation with parents and professional staff members involved in its implementation.
+The Title I program shall be developed and evaluated in consultation with parents and professional staff members, including teachers, School Leaders, paraprofessionals, specialized instructional support personnel, administrators and other appropriate academy personnel involved in its implementation.
 Appropriate training will be provided to staff members who provide Title I services.
-Parent participation shall be in accord with Board Policy 2261.01 and shall meet the requirements of Section 1118 of the Act.
+Parent participation shall be in accord with Board Policy 2261.01 and shall meet the requirements of Section 1116 of the Act.